usenabla-com/www.usenabla.com/app/blog/content/1-2-0-release-notes.md

 ## 🙏 Thanks

-Special thanks to early testers for feedback on SBOMs and assessment outputs—your input shaped the new config system, policies, and CLI ergonomics.
+Special thanks to early testers for feedback on SBOMs and assessment outputs—your input shaped the new config system, policies, and CLI ergonomics.x